-Let us do all the hard work - just choose where you want to stay.
-We'll make all the reservations, pick up your bags every morning and drop them at your destination the same afternoon
+Let us do all the hard work - just choose where you want to stay and we'll make all the reservations

 To assist you in the planning of your walk and to accompany you along the way, we have selected the best maps and guidebooks you can comfortably carry in a rucksack pocket or walking jacket.

 Each trail planner contains details of travel, overnight stops, points of interest, suggested routes, relative distances and the services we can provide.
 Trail planners cost £5, but for each planner you download, we will take £5 off the cost of your booking on that trail

 The South Downs Way, stretching 100 miles over a rare large area of Outstanding natural

 Beauty in crowded Southern Britain, generally follows the chalk (soft

 limestone) ridge just to the north of the popular seaside towns on the Sussex